1.Blue Cash Preferred® Card

 Frequently Asked Questions

-The Blue Cash Preferred® Card from American Express offers a welcome bonus of Earn a one-time $250 to $300 cash bonus once you spend $3,000 on purchases within the first 6 months from account opening.
-You can earn 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 6% on select U.S. streaming subscriptions, and 3% on U.S. gas stations and transit.
+The Blue Cash Preferred® Card from American Express offers a welcome bonus of Earn a one-time $300 cash bonus after spending $3,000 on purchases within the first 6 months from account opening.
+You can earn 6% cash back at U.S. Supermarkets on up to $6K per year in purchases, 3% at U.S. Gas Stations, and 1% on all other purchases.

-When selecting a gas credit card, consider factors such as the reward rate on gas purchases, any applicable annual fees, and additional benefits like cashback on groceries or dining.
-Also, evaluate how your spending habits align with the card's rewards structure to ensure you maximize your benefits.
+When choosing a gas credit card, consider the rewards rate on gas purchases, annual fees, and any additional benefits like cashback on groceries or other categories.
+It's also important to evaluate your spending habits to ensure the card aligns with where you spend the most.